Kelvinoppong/Internship-Application-Tracker-for-Universities/DEVLOG.md

 - Remember to run database migrations after model changes
 - Test both student and admin roles
 - Consider adding email verification in the future
+- Make sure Omari pull a request to contribute